Perform Like an Engine: A Closed-Loop Neural-Symbolic Learning Framework for Knowledge Graph Inference: Experiments

+\textbf{Training Details}.
 We implement our model in C++ and on Intel i9-9900 CPU with memory of 64G.
 For the fair comparison, the embedding dimension of all the models is fixed as 100, the batch size is set to 1024 and the number of negative samples is set to 10.
-Specific to our model, during each iteration, the maximum training epoch is set to 1000, the standard confidence and the head coverage are respectively fixed to 0.7 and 0.1 for all the datasets.
+Specific to our model, during each iteration, the maximum training epoch is set to 1000, the standard confidence and the head coverage are selected as 0.7 and 0.1 for better performance.
 The entity and relation embeddings are initialized randomly.
 We employ grid search for selecting the best hyper-parameters on the validation dataset.
-The learning rate $l_r$ is tuned in \{0.001, 0.005, 0.01, 0.02, 0.05\}, the margins $\gamma_1, \gamma_2, \gamma_3$ are searched in \{1.0, 1.5, 3.0, 5.0\}, the weights $\alpha_1, \alpha_2, \beta$ are tuned among \{0.5, 1.0, 5.0\}, the score threshold $st$ for coarse-grained evaluation of rules is selected from \{1.0, 5.0, 10.0\}.